 THE CASH RAILWAY WEBSITE

-|Home||Manufacturers||Cash Balls||Wire systems||Pneumatic systems||Locations||References||Patents|
+|Home||Manufacturers||Cash Balls||Wire systems||Cable systems||Pneumatic systems||Locations||References||Patents|

-In Australia, the Otago Witness, 16 May 1889, reported that 28 of the principal shops in Melbourne, Sydney, Adelaide and Brisbane had adopted the cash railway.
-Mr E.G.Rowlands of Melbourne was the sole proprietor of the invention for the Australasian colonies.
-It was introduced to New Zealand by Mr E.G.Emery and Mr G.S.
+Lamson's products were introduced to New Zealand by Mr E.G.Emery and Mr G.S.
 Brodrick, manager of the Dunedin Loan and Finance Company, was the agent.
 The first installation was at the D.I.C.
 (Drapery Importing Company) in Dunedin in May 1889.
 There were five cable systems in the Dominion in 1913 when the one in William Pettie & Co. of Gisborne was installed by Mr E.A.Linton of the Lamson Despatch Co.

 The Lamson Despatch Company (NZ) was established in 1905.
 The representative engineer in 1906 was Mr H.C.Cambridge: he subsequently spent three years in Australia and returned in 1913.
 Originally the head office was in Wellington but in 1963 it relocated to Auckland and a branch was established in Christchurch.
 In 2012 it was bought from Lamson Australia but retained the Lamson name and is now Lamson New Zealand.